Bazinga9000/sajak/README.md

 Sajak borrows a lot of its technique from Nutrimatic.

-Corpus data is stored in a prefix trie, backed by the `louds` crate.
+Corpus data is stored in a prefix trie.

 Expressions are parsed using `nom` and converted into a finite-state transducer using `rustfst`.
 The FST is optimized after every intermediate compilation step, resulting in generally fast compilation for most "normal" regular expressions.
 However, the intersection operator (and anagram, which is implemented in terms of it) has the potential to require exponentially many states and thus cause compilation time to blow up with extremely complicated intersections.
 The `W`, `P`, and `S` atoms have precompiled FSTs baked into the binary that are pulled in wherever they're needed.